shysta-sehgal/shysta-sehgal/README.md

 # 🚀 Hi there

 - ❤️ I'm Shysta
-- 🎓 I am currently studying CS and Cognitive Science at U of T.
+- 🎓 I am an incoming PhD Candidate in Biomedical Engineering at the University of Toronto
+- 🧠 I am looking to specialize in deep brain surgical stimulation for mood disorders at the Translational Neurophysiology and Brain Stimulation (TNBS) Lab.
-- 🛠️ I like ML, Computational Cognition, Biotech, and Data Science.
+- 🛠️ I like ML, Computational Cognition, Neurotech, and Data Science.
 - 💻 I am currently working on sparse autoencoders at BMO Lab, U of T.

 ---